Skip to main content

 Membership

 The Community’s Police Advisory Committee consists of 11 members who are nominated by the Community Vitality and Safety Committee and confirmed by the City Council.
-The membership term is three years and includes persons representing the diverse communities in the City.
-Members must be residents of the City.
-No current member of the Tacoma Police Department, or his or her immediate family, may service on the Committee.
+The membership term is three years and includes persons representing the diverse communities in the city.
+Members must be residents of Tacoma.
+No current member of the Tacoma Police Department, or his or her immediate family, may serve on the Committee.
 No more than three members may be commissioned law enforcement professionals or retired commissioned law enforcement professionals.
 Members may serve more than ten years.

 Current Committee Members